 target vehicle, in relation to a covert search warrant, means a vehicle that is specified to be searched under the warrant.

-[Section 22 amended by No. 39 of 2015 s.
+[Section 22 amended: No. 39 of 2015 s.
 11.]

 23. Authorising police officers to apply for a covert search warrant